Cybersecurity BS

 Evidence of Learning

-All full-time faculty members that teach IT&C courses participated in an analysis of the data and discuss ways that they can improve any deficiencies.
+All full-time faculty members that teach CYBER courses participated in an analysis of the data and discuss ways that they can improve any deficiencies.
 The course outcomes are evaluated both directly and indirectly as discussed below.

 Direct Measures of Course Outcomes